benhoyt/benhoyt.github.com/writings/micropledge.md

 Don't get me wrong: microPledge had a well-designed UI for a complex system.
 We spent a lot of time figuring out the details!
 The "fundraising thermometer" and the progress slider were clear and visual, details were presented slowly behind tooltips, and both creator and pledger were guided through the voting process.

-Our mistake was earlier: we designed an intricate system ... that nobody wanted.
+Our mistake was earlier: we designed an intricate system ... that nobody needed.
 Kickstarter, which launched two years after microPledge, succeeded with a simple "Back this project" button, and project creators either get all the money (if the goal is reached), or none.
-There's no progress stages, no voting, no complicated payment calculations.
+There's no progress stages, no voting, no payout calculations.

 We didn't design this complex system for complexity's sake; we wanted to solve the problem of pledgers trusting creators to actually follow through and make the product.
 But it turns out people are pretty trusting, and most of the time, this works!
 There are relatively rare cases of [Kickstarter creators that don't deliver](https://www.thrillist.com/gear/kickstarter-frauds-worst-crooks-in-crowdfunding), and pledgers get grumpy.
 But they went in knowing the risk, and how grumpy can you get when you've only pledged $20?

-In short, microPledge was much too intricate for a minimum viable product, and much too complicated compared to what users really wanted: pledgers just want a simple pledge button, and creators just want a payout.
+In short, microPledge was too intricate for a minimum viable product, and too complicated compared to what users really wanted: pledgers just want a simple pledge button, and creators just want a payout.

 ### Over-engineered software

 When you put three software engineers with perfectionist tendencies in a room, they're bound to over-engineer things.

-For example, we developed our own mini-<abbr title="Object-Relational Mapper">ORM</abbr> instead of using something off the shelf (or just plain SQL).
+For example, we developed our own mini-[ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) instead of using something off the shelf (or just plain SQL).
 As a startup we should have focused on getting the job done, not writing framework-level code.

-We spent a bunch of time tweaking PostgreSQL configs to use WAL logging (at the time, this was tricky to set up) so that we could proudly tell users we had up-to-the-minute backups.
+We spent a bunch of time tweaking PostgreSQL configs to use [WAL logging](https://www.postgresql.org/docs/current/wal-intro.html) (at the time, this was tricky to set up) so that we could proudly tell users we had up-to-the-minute backups.
 We could have written a 5-line script that used `pg_dump` to save a backup once a day.

 I remember personally spending several hours implementing code to detect and handle hash collisions of random SHA-1 hashes.
 This basically [can't happen in billions of years](https://medium.com/coinmonks/how-likely-is-it-that-someone-could-guess-your-bitcoin-private-key-6c0edd56fa1f), so I guess I needed to read an article on cryptographic hashes.